Nintedanib (By mouth)

 - It is best to take this medicine with food or milk.

-- Swallow the capsule whole with water or another liquid.
-Do not crush, break, or chew it, because it has a bitter taste.
+- Swallow the capsule whole with liquids.
+Do not crush, break, or chew it.

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.